 Google Flights: Explore Feature (my favorite way to find cheap flights on my own).

 Got an itch to go to London but the prices are just too crazy right now?
-Fortunately, Paris is a pretty cool alternative and it’s on sale for your dates and a pretty short trip over to London from there.
+Fortunately, Paris could be a pretty cool alternative, and if it’s on sale for your dates, it’s a pretty short trip over to London from there.